-A small business seeks finance which is secured by a mortgage over the home of the business.
-The contract contains a term under which a default by the small business borrower results in the small business being liable to pay large and excessive default fees.
-This may result in a transfer of equity from the small business to the lender.
+A small business seeks a loan which is secured by a mortgage over the home of the business owner.
+The contract contains a term which requires the small business borrower to pay excessive fees if it defaults.
+This may result in a transfer of equity from the home of the small business to the lender.

-This term is likely to be unfair as it imposes an unfair cost on the small business that appears to exceed the amount required to protect the lender's legitimate interests.
+This term is likely to be unfair as it imposes an unfair cost on the small business.
+The cost to the small business exceeds the amount required to protect the lender from loss.

 Example 2: Automatic rollover

 A small business enters into a fixed-term lease.
-At the end of the lease term, unless it elects to purchase the goods or has made arrangements to return the goods, the small business is automatically entered into another fixed-term lease.
+At the end of the lease term, unless it elects to purchase or return the goods, the small business is automatically entered into another fixed-term lease.
 To exit this new lease contract, early termination fees apply.

-The term is likely to raise concerns under the unfair contract terms law as it allows the lessor to automatically renew the contract without the small business giving its consent.
+The term may be unfair as it allows the lessor to automatically renew the contract without the small business giving its consent.

-The term would be less likely to raise concerns if the small business were able to immediately end the new lease without consequence.
+The term is less likely to be unfair if the small business can end the new lease without consequence.

 Example 3: Right to unilaterally vary the contract

 A small business enters into a loan contract.
-Under a term of the contract, the lender has the right to vary any term or condition of the contract, including interest or fees, if notice is given in writing.
+Under a term of the contract, the lender has the right to vary any term or condition of the contract in unspecified ways, including interest or fees, if notice is given in writing to the small business.
 The small business does not have the right to end the contract, even if the lender increases its fees significantly (e.g. by 20%).

-If a court finds that a term in a contract is unfair, it can make a range of orders, including:
+If a court finds that a term is unfair, it can make a range of orders, including:

 - declaring all or part of a contract to be void